• Home

 But this concern seems to be unfounded: a meta-analysis published in 2015 could not confirm an association between statin use and increased cognitive impairment.
 In fact, a 2016 study found that statin use was associated with a lower risk of developing Alzheimer’s disease.

-Personally, I do not worry about the cognitive effect of statins; I feel my patients are much more likely to be harmed by regularly using something like Benadryl, which is anticholinergic.
+Personally, I do not worry about a memory loss effect with statins; I feel my patients are much more likely to be harmed by regularly using something like Benadryl, which is anticholinergic.

 For a comprehensive list of medications identified as risky by the experts at the American Geriatrics Society, be sure to review the most recent Beers Criteria.